 Horticultural and Neem Oil

-Neem oil is one of the best natural options for pest control.
+Organic Neem pesticide is one of the best natural options for pest control.
 Wipe your plant down with it or use in a sprayer.

 Coat the entire plant.
 This not only kills the mealybugs and other pests but will keep your indoor plants shiny and healthy.